RaphaelIT7/gmod-holylib/README.md

 #### CBaseClient:MoveIntoClient(CBaseClient targetClient)
 Moves the client it's called on into the target client.<br>
 This function calls HolyLib's internal `MoveCGameClientIntoCGameClient` which will move all values, patch the net channel, and reconnect the client.<br>

+#### CBaseClient:AddToQueueList()
+Adds the client to the queue list, allowing the queue system to use the slot!<br>

+#### CBaseClient:AddToServerList()
+Adds the client to the server list, treating it like a usable game client!<br>

+#### CBaseClient:RemoveFromAllLists()
+Removes the client from both server and queue list, meaning nothing will use the client!<br>
+Use this only if you know what you're doing, as if you lose track of the client, you'll leak memory!<br>
+A client once created is never meant to be deleted.<br>

 ---